Dobprotocol/DOBVALIDATOR/frontend/AUTHENTICATION_DOCUMENTATION.md

 - ❌ **Message Signing**: Not supported by Simple Signer
 - ❌ **Fee-Free Authentication**: Cannot be achieved with Simple Signer
-- ❌ **Custom Wallet Integration**: Would require building our own wallet connector

 ### Security Comparison